 Prior to performing the PROGRAM LOAD operation, a WRITE ENABLE (06h) command must be issued.
 As with any command that changes the memory contents, the WRITE ENABLE command must be executed in order to set the WEL bit.
 WRITE ENABLE is followed by a PROGRAM LOAD (02h) command.
-The PROGRAM LOAD command consists of an 8-bit op code, followed by 3 dummy bits, followed by a plane select (if available) and a 12-bit column address, and then the data bytes to be programmed.
-The data bytes are loaded into a cache register that is 2176 bytes long.
+The PROGRAM LOAD command consists of an 8-bit op code, followed by 3 dummy bits and a 13-bit column address, and then the data bytes to be programmed.
+The data bytes are loaded into a cache register that is 4352 bytes long.
 Only four partial-page programs are allowed on a single page.
-If more than 2176 bytes are loaded, those additional bytes are ignored by the cache register.
+If more than 4352 bytes are loaded, those additional bytes are ignored by the cache register.
 The command sequence ends when CS# goes from LOW to HIGH.